Surajme11/Indifood/README.md

 # Indifood

 I have made a food ordering web application which is known as INDIFOOD.

-In this project I'm using HTML,CSS,JAVASCRIPT and Firebase for login and register authentication purpose.
+In this project I'm using HTML, CSS, JAVASCRIPT and FIREBASE for login and register authentication purpose.
 So basically it is a frontend project and i'm using firebase as a database.

-After the register and login process you will enter the main website where you can see our

-food menu, details and much more.
+After the register and login process you will enter the main website where you can see our food menu, details and much more.

 # Functionality